 Degrees Geodetic coordinates WGS84 (EPSG:4326)

-Longitude and latitude coordinates used by GPS devices for defining position on Earth using World Geodetic System defined in 1984 (WGS84).
+Longitude and latitude coordinates are used by GPS devices for defining position on Earth using World Geodetic System defined in 1984 (WGS84).

 Meters Projected coordinates Spherical Mercator (EPSG:3857)

-Global projected coordinates in meters for entire planet.
+Global projected coordinates in meters for the entire planet.
 Used for raster tile generation in GIS and WM(T)S services.

 Pixels Screen coordinates XY pixels at zoom